 7. Ignore anything you already know about the topic

-The higher the level the more this problem affects people.
-Please remember that you are being tested on your understanding of the text only; your own knowledge of the topic should not influence your answers.
+The higher the level, the more this problem affects people.
+Please remember that you are being tested on your understanding of the text only; your knowledge of the topic should not influence your answers.

-I had one student who I thought was going to get an 8 or 9 in their reading test.
-All of their practice tests had been at this level and I wasn’t worried about them at all.
-Unfortunately, this person had a degree in biotechnology and the reading was on this subject.
-Instead of carefully reading the text they used their own knowledge to answer many of the questions.
-They were very angry when the results came back and it was only after talking about the test that we established what had happened.
+I had one student who I thought would get an 8 or 9 on their reading test.
+All of their practice tests had been at this level, and I wasn’t worried about them at all.
+Unfortunately, this person had a degree in biotechnology, and the reading was on this subject.
+Instead of carefully reading the text, they used their knowledge to answer many of the questions.
+They were very angry when the results came back, and it was only after talking about the test that we established what had happened.

 8. Practice slow and fast